 The Company accounts for new product sales commissions using a portfolio approach and allocates the cost of commissions in proportion to the allocation of the transaction price of license and PCS performance obligations.
 Commissions allocated to the license and license renewal components are expensed at the time the license revenue is recognized.
 Commissions allocated to PCS are capitalized and amortized on a straight-line basis over a period of four years, reflecting the Company's estimate of the expected period that it will benefit from those commissions.
-As of December 31, 2021 and 2020, respectively, capitalized costs to obtain a contract were \$4.5 million and \$3.7 million recorded in Prepaid and other current assets and \$0.4 million and \$0.6 million recorded in Other long-term assets.
-Sales commissions were \$7.3 million and \$5.0 million for the years ended December 31, 2021 and 2020, respectively, and were included in sales and marketing expense in the Company's consolidated statement of operations.
+As of December 31, 2022 and 2021, respectively, capitalized costs to obtain a contract were \$3.9 million and \$4.5 million recorded in Prepaid and other current assets and \$0.4 million and \$0.4 million recorded in Other long-term assets.
+Sales commissions were \$8.3 million and \$7.3 million for the years ended December 31, 2022 and 2021, respectively, and were included in sales and marketing expense in the Company's consolidated statements of operations.